S1ink/VisionServer/README.md

 # 2022-VisionTesting
 __This repo contains code for the different iterations of testing of vision processing code during the 2021-2022 robotics season (FRC).
 Currently this project is designed for use on a raspberry pi coprocessor, located on the robot and connected to the robot network.__
+- Instructions on setting up the raspberry pi with WpiLibPi can be found [here](https://docs.wpilib.org/en/stable/docs/software/vision-processing/wpilibpi/what-you-need-to-get-the-pi-image-running.html).
+(Keep following the guide for info on the web interface)
 - Example projects that were used as a base for these are located in the wpilibpi repository - [source](https://github.com/wpilibsuite/WPILibPi/tree/main/deps/examples), [downloads](https://github.com/wpilibsuite/WPILibPi/releases).
 ## Branches